-- a vision of Jerusalem where no weapons are carried, no children are made into refugees, no vine tree is uprooted. - a vision of a world capable of ending the paralysis that leaves millions homeless and starving. - a vision of a world free from the obscene danse macabre in which superpowers engaged, - a world free from the idolatry that makes our that lays "our cities to ruin and our sanctuaries desolate."
+- a vision of Jerusalem where no weapons are carried, no children are made into refugees, no vine tree is uprooted. - a vision of a world capable of ending the paralysis that leaves millions homeless and starving. - a vision of a world free from the obscene danse macabre in which superpowers engaged, a world free from the idolatry that makes our "skies like iron and our earth like copper"

+that lays "our cities to ruin and our sanctuaries desolate."